nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `listtasks` followed by `deletetask 2` deletes the task with id 2 in the address book.
+* `listtasks` followed by `deletetask 2` deletes the task with id 2 in TaskMasterPro.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from TaskMasterPro.

 Format: `clear`